oliver-thiel/Gebeta/README.md

 # Gebeta
-Gebeta is a traditional board game played in Ethiopia (Tesfamicael & Farsani, 2024).
+Gebeta is a traditional board game played in Ethiopia (Tesfamicael & Farsani, 2024)[^2].
+It is used in the research project GEME (Gebeta Game in Early Mathematics Education).
+You can read about the project findings in Thiel (2025)[^3].
 The Python code in this repository allows two players to play Gebeta in the terminal.
 Furthermore, it includes code to analyse the Gebeta game tree.
+The Ludeme will enable you to play Gebeta in the Ludii General Game System.

+## The Ludii code
+The `Gebeta.lud` file is a *ludeme* that can be used with the Ludii player, see https://ludii.games/download.php.

 ## The Python code
 The repository includes three Python files: Gebeta_game.py, Gebeta_analysis.py, and main.py.